ibanknatoPrad/emuDownloadCenter-wiki/Collecting-walktrough.md

 * **`[VERSION]`** mostly exists of numbers, all letters have to be lowercase, no spaces or non-ascii characters (may only contain a 'minus' -)
 * This version number must exist in the emulator download folder on a EDC repository, or EDC manager cannot find it to fill the details!
 * In emulators, always put the latest version on top and the oldest at the bottom!
-* In versions, always put x64 versions top and x86 beneath x64.
+* In versions, always put x64 versions top and x86 beneath x64, then Installers, Linux, Mac, Source
 * Content category can be left 'Emulator' for ContentType: Program / Installer / Source
+* Determine Linux distrubutions:

+* NO Extension = Ubuntu
+* .DEB = Debian
+* .RPM = Fedora, Mandriva, SUSE

 Example Contents (Emulator Potator for Watara Supervision):